aashrithapasunuru/aashrithapasunuru/Notes/Linux.md

 /var: variable data - folder stores data frequently used by services or applications.
 /root - root user home directory.
 /tmp -stores temporary data .
 Once  computer restarted, temp data will be cleared  out.
-It is  useful in pentesting , good place to store enumeration scripts.
+It is  useful in pentesting , good place to store enumeration scripts. nano command - create new file and write multiple lines text in it.
+CTRL+X to exit .
+It will ask save , type Y and click enter to exit.
+VIM is similar to nano but has more advanced features and works on all terminals.
+Type I for insert mode and press esc to exit insert mode. https://vim.rtorr.com/ for VIM cheatsheet.